rcorre/rcorre.github.io/_drafts/enumap.md

 to `sklls.opIndex(Skill.stealth)`, while the assignment `skills[Skill.stealth] =
 5` is translated to `sklls.opIndexAssign(Skill.stealth, 5)`.

-Lets use that in our character struct:
+Lets use that in our `Character` struct:

 ```d
 struct Character {